-But if your risk appetite is higher, and for example you gave up ETFs and opt for the endowment, if in the future the ETF performs well, it’s an opportunity cost to you.
+But if your risk appetite is higher, and for example, you gave up investing in ETFs and opt for the endowment, if in the future the ETF performs well, it’s an opportunity cost to you.

-(But take note that the opposite can be true as well)
+(However, the opposite can be true as well)

-2) Locked In Periods
+2) Locked-In Periods

-Secondly, annuity plans have locked in periods.
+Annuity plans have locked-in periods.

-Your surrender value might be lower than the amount you’ve put in.
+This is because your surrender value might be lower than the amount you’ve put in.

-Pros and Cons
+Summary of the Pros and Cons of SRS Plans

 |Capital guaranteed upon maturity

 |Have a decent guaranteed yield at maturity

 |Participates in non-guaranteed bonuses